 Does ghee fare better than butter if we were to compare them nutritionally?
 And what about the taste and usage?
 Let’s discuss ghee versus butter from closer.

-The butter or makhan that little Lord Krishna is known to love was unsalted, white butter taken out by manual churning of pots of milk cream or malai.
-The churning process would ensure that all the water gets separated and the result is production of delicious and light white butter.
+The churning process would ensure that all the water gets separated, producing delicious and light white butter.
 The separated water is traditionally called Chaas or Buttermilk.

-The butter that you today get in the market is an emulsion of milk fat in water with milk proteins acting as emulsifying agents.
+The butter you today get in the market is an emulsion of milk fat in water with milk proteins acting as emulsifying agents.
 It’s processed and has added salt.
-Ghee is clarified butter, which is a refined and pure version of butterfat.
+Ghee is clarified butter, a refined and pure version of butterfat.

 Ghee Versus Butter: Which one is healthier?